 A small pulmonary embolism might cause few problems.
 But a large pulmonary embolism is serious, and can cause heart problems, lung problems or even sudden death.

-About a third of people who have a pulmonary embolism have another one later.
+About a 1 in 3 people who have a pulmonary embolism have another one later.

 Pulmonary embolism treatments

 Emergency treatment of pulmonary embolism involves:

 - anticoagulant medicines to dissolve blood clots

 - surgery to remove a clot (in very serious cases)

 Pulmonary embolism prevention